Golf0ned/pairings-bot/README.md

 If `team-code` is left blank, posts the pairings from the most recent round for all teams/parnerships.

-`team-code` refers to just the initials of the team code (i.e. excluding school).
+The team code refers to just the initials of the team code (i.e. excluding school).

 (Insert screenshot here)